Downing Street Chief of Staff: History

-After less than a year in the post Carter resigned, becoming a minister and receiving a peerage amid speculation that his part of the chief of staff role had insufficient authority to direct cross-government operations.
-Heywood continued as both principal private secretary and Downing Street Chief of Staff for the remainder of the Brown Premiership.
-Upon David Cameron becoming prime minister in May 2010, Heywood returned to the civil service, enabling him to be appointed as the first Downing Street Permanent Secretary.
-He was replaced as Downing Street chief of staff by Conservative advisor Edward Llewellyn.
+After less than a year in the post Carter resigned, becoming a minister and receiving a peerage amid speculation that his 'chief of strategy' role had insufficient authority to direct cross-government operations; the position of chief of staff remained vacant for the remainder of the Brown Premiership.
+Upon David Cameron becoming prime minister in May 2010, Conservative advisor Edward Llewellyn was appointed as Downing Street chief of staff.
 Cameron also created the role of Downing Street deputy chief of staff, with responsibility for supporting the chief of staff, which was given to Catherine Fall.

 Theresa May appointed two joint chiefs of staff in Nick Timothy and Fiona Hill upon becoming prime minister in 2016.
 Former minister Gavin Barwell succeeded Timothy and Hill after the 2017 general election.
 The formal title was out of use between July 2019 and November 2020, under prime minister Boris Johnson, when the role was overseen by Dominic Cummings as chief adviser and Edward Lister as chief strategic adviser.
 However, during this time, Cummings was noted to be the de facto chief of staff.
 When Cummings departed Downing Street, Johnson appointed Lister as acting chief of staff.

 Lister was succeeded by Dan Rosenfield on a permanent basis.
 In February 2022, following months of scandal owing to Partygate, Rosenfield, alongside other senior aides Martin Reynolds, Munira Mirza and Jack Doyle, resigned.
 He was replaced by Steve Barclay, the first MP to hold the position.
 Barclay served concurrently as Chancellor of the Duchy of Lancaster, giving him notable power over Whitehall operations.

 Five months later, the resignation of Sajid Javid during the July 2022 United Kingdom government crisis caused a vacancy in the office of Secretary of State for Health and Social Care, which Barclay was appointed to fill shortly prior to Boris Johnson's resignation as prime minister.
 While no successor was formally appointed, Simone Finn, Baroness Finn held the role in a de facto, acting capacity.

-On 6 September 2022 Mark Fulbrook, a veteran Conservative party strategist was installed in the role as part of the incoming Truss ministry.
+On 6 September 2022 Mark Fullbrook, a veteran Conservative party strategist was installed in the role as part of the incoming Truss ministry.
 Upon Rishi Sunak becoming prime minister on 25 October 2022, he installed long-term adviser Liam Booth-Smith as chief of staff, making Fullbrook the shortest-serving chief of staff in the office's history.